khuyentran1401/Machine-learning-pipeline/README.md

 ```

 # Structure's explanation
-* mlruns: file for mlflow runs
+* **mlruns**: file for mlflow runs
-* experiment: to keep config files
+* **experiment**: to keep config files
-* outputs: results from the runs of Hydra.
+* **outputs**: results from the runs of Hydra.
 Each time you run your function nested inside Hydra's decoration, the output will be saved here.
 If you want to change the directory in mlflow folder, use
 ```python
 import mlflow
 import hydra